CodeStory/fluent-http/README.md

 ## Filters

-Cross-cutting behaviors can be implemented with filters.
+Cross-cutting behaviours can be implemented with filters.
 For example, one can log every request to the server with this filter:

 ```java